-A. In order to be eligible for Holiday pay, an employee must work his complete scheduled day before and complete scheduled day after any observed Holiday.
+- A. In order to be eligible for Holiday pay, an employee must work his/her/their complete scheduled day before and complete scheduled day after any observed Holiday.
 For purposes of this paragraph, prior approved Vacation, Compensatory Time, verified Bereavement Leave, and time lost due to an overnight stay in the hospital will be considered as hours worked.
-Employees who are off the day before and/or the day after a Holiday for verified illness of the employee or a member of the employee's immediate family (as defined in this Agreement) will be eligible for the affected Holiday.
+Employees who are off the day before and/or the day after a Holiday for verified illness of the employee or a member of the employee's immediate family (as defined in this Agreement) will be eligible for the affected Holiday. - B. An employee who does not work on a recognized Holiday shall receive eight (8) hours straight time pay at his/her/their regular hourly rate.
+If an employee's work schedule is other than Monday through Friday, he/she/they shall receive in addition to his/her/their regular hours' pay, eight (8) hours straight time paid at his/her/their regular rate for Holidays observed on his/her/their day off, which will not be considered as time worked for purposes of overtime pay calculation. - C. All employees who work on a recognized Holiday shall receive eight (8) hours Holiday pay in addition to time and one-half their regular rate of pay for all hours worked on the Holiday.

-- B. An employee who does not work on a recognized Holiday shall receive eight (8) hours straight time pay at his/her regular hourly rate.
-If an employee's work schedule is other than Monday through Friday, he/she shall receive in addition to his/her regular hours' pay, eight (8) hours straight time paid at his/her regular rate for Holidays observed on his/her day off, which will not be considered as time worked for purposes of overtime pay calculation. - C. All employees who work on a recognized Holiday shall receive eight (8) hours Holiday pay in addition to time and one-half their regular rate of pay for all hours worked on the Holiday. - D. Employees electing to work a regular schedule of four (4) ten (10) hour days shall receive ten (10) hours straight time pay at their regular rate of pay for Holidays which fall on their regularly scheduled work day.
-If the Holiday falls on their regularly scheduled day off, the employee shall receive eight (8) hours straight time paid at his/her regular hourly rate of pay, which will not be considered as time worked for purposes of overtime pay calculation. - E. During the week in which the Holiday falls, all time worked over eight (8) hours (or ten (10) hours for ten (10) hour employees) on a work day will be paid at the rate of time and one-half unless Sick Leave or Vacation time is taken by the employee.
+- D. Employees electing to work a regular schedule of four (4) ten (10) hour days shall be required to convert to a five (5) eight (8) hour schedule during the week of an agency observed holiday.
+The employee will work within his/her/their regularly scheduled hours each day during the holiday week. - E. During the week in which the Holiday falls, all time worked over eight (8) hours on a work day will be paid at the rate of time and onehalf unless Sick Leave, Personal Leave, Compensatory time, or Vacation time is taken by the employee.